I had a little breakdown last week.

 What IS NOT Work?

-When discussing tasks that are not work, Grace asks “Where is my time?
+When discussing tasks that are not work, Cook-Parrott asks “Where is my time?
 What does it mean to not work?”
 (29).
 Guided by this, I wrote my own “not work” list.
 It included things like:

 • reading in the bath